How to grow onions

 - Stop watering once the leaves start yellowing – this means that the bulbs are starting to swell.

 Spring-planted onions should be ready to harvest in late summer and early autumn.
-Autumn-planted onions will be ready to harvest from early to mid-summer.
-Once the foliage starts to yellow and topple over, the bulbs are ready to harvest.
-Use a fork to lift them carefully, taking care not to bruise the bulbs.
+In warmer areas, autumn-planted onions will be ready to harvest from early to mid-summer.
+Once the foliage starts to yellow and bend over, the bulbs are ready to harvest.
+Use a fork to carefully lift them, taking care not to penetrate or bruise the bulbs.

-- Place the bulbs in a single layer on a drying rack or on a slatted shelf that allows air to circulate around the bulbs.
+- Place the bulbs in a single layer on a drying rack or on a slatted shelf that allows air to circulate around them.

-- Leave them outside in the sun or in a greenhouse for a couple of weeks to dry.
+- Leave them outside in the sun or under a patio or veranda roof for a couple of weeks to dry.

 - Once the skins are dry and papery, store the bulbs in net bags or plait the foliage to form bundles.

-- Store somewhere light, cool and well-ventilated.
+- 4. Store in a light, cool and well-ventilated spot.
 Bulbs stored in the dark are more likely to sprout.